-3. Sunscreen, Body and Spirit Level
+3. Sunscreen, Sensor Body, and Level

-The sunscreen prevents excessive body temperature increase generated by direct sun light.
+MS-80, MS-80A and MS-80M have a sunscreen to prevent body temperature increase generated by direct sun light.
 Weather resistant metal is used for the body, which has resistant against decrease of nocturnal radiation and heat radiation, and rain and dusts.

-The integrated sprit level is used to setup and maintain the sensor in a horizontally leveled position.
+The integrated sprit level is used for setup and maintaining the sensor in a horizontally levelled position.